 If you want to access the elevators, here are your options:

 - You can purchase tickets in person at the Eiffel Tower for use that day for the elevator.
 Just note that you’ll have to wait in the general non-priority elevator line which can be long, so I’d recommend visiting at non-peak hours if you want to take the elevators with pre-booked tickets.

-- You can book a guided tour of the Eiffel Tower that includes timed entry tickets such as this tour or this tour.
+- You can book a guided tour of the Eiffel Tower that includes timed entry tickets such as this tour or a hosted activity with a greeter such as this one.

 - You can book a walking tour of Paris that includes either Eiffel Tower access or Eiffel Tower tickets such as this one or this one.

 - You can book dinner at Jules Verne which gives you private elevator access to the second floor of the Eiffel Tower (but not the summit).
 We’ve dined here and it was a wonderful experience.
 Recommend asking for a window seat for the best views.